singaltanmay/cineast-wiki/Getting-Started.md

 There are two ways to run Cineast: using a jar built with Gradle or starting it directly from within an IDE.

-Additionally, Cineast has two entry points: `API` and `Standalone`.
-The `Standalone` entry point is used to run individual commands and automatically exits once the specified command has been completed, while the `API` entry point does not accept commands at startup, but offers a CLI and responds to queries.
+Additionally, Cineast has two entry points (jars): `API` and `Standalone`.
+The `Standalone` entry point is used to run individual commands and automatically exits once the specified command has been completed (but does not start API endpoints), while the `API` entry point does not accept commands at startup, but offers a CLI with the same functionality as the `Standalone` entry point and responds to Websocket / REST queries.

+If you plan on using Cineast with vitrivr-ng, use the `API` entry point.

 ## Building with Gradle

 Generate the API jar with `gradlew cineast-api:shadowJar` or the Standalone jar with `gradlew cineast-runtime:shadowJar`.
 You can then start Cineast using a config file with `java -jar cineast-api/build/libs/cineast-api-x.x-full.jar cineast.json` or run a command using the standalone version with `java -jar cineast-runtime/build/libs/cineast-runtime-x.x-full.jar cineast.json <command>`.
+Remember that the standalone version does not offer API endpoints for vitrivr-ng or other frontends.

 ## Building with an IDE